stripe-archive/datadog-checks/README.md

 The Nagios Runner check takes a list of check "instances".
 The instances are each executed and, [according to the Nagios Plugin API](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/pluginapi.html) the return value is inspected and a [service check](http://docs.datadoghq.com/api/#service_checks) is submitted using the provided name.

+**Note**: The checks supplied are executed sequentially.
+You may run in to performance issues if you attempt to run too many checks or checks that execute very slowly.
+This will effectively block the agent and cause all sorts of hiccups!

 ```yaml
 init_config:
   # Not needed